 Enrolment in professional education has risen constantly, which translates to a shorter transit from the classroom to the workplace.

-Romanian employees are mainly specialized in the Industry sector, about 28.5 percent of total employees working in this sector.
-At the same time, the Services sector hires about 25 percent of employees, coming in second place in the hierarchy regarding employees’ specialization.
+Romanian employees are mainly specialized in the Industry sector, about 29% of total employees working in this sector.
+At the same time, the Services sector hires about 40% of employees, coming in second place in the hierarchy regarding employees’ specialization.

-The third most important sector in terms of Romanian employee specialization is wholesale and retail trade – including the repair of motor vehicles and motorcycles, with 7.7 percent of employees.
+The third most important sector in terms of Romanian employee specialization is wholesale and retail trade – including the repair of motor vehicles and motorcycles, with 17% of employees.

 Services includes: transportation and storage, accommodation and food service activities, information and communication, financial and insurance activities, professional, scientific and technical activities, administrative and support service activities, education, human health and social work activities, arts, entertainment and recreation, other service activities.